 Wild Bill Ranniger

-Founder and chief innovator of Duke’s Seafood & Chowder, dreams about food.
+is the founder and chief innovator of Duke’s Seafood.
 He is passionate about sustainably sourced food and searches the country for the best of the best for the restaurant.
 Duke is known for his outrageous “Capers,” wild ideas that never fail to shake things up.
-A deep thinker who cares about healthy eating, catch Duke’s contributions to the blog in Bringing Duke’s Home Recipe Series.
+Look for Duke when you visit—he’s almost always hungry!

 Amy (Moscrip) Waeschle

 is a writer and the author of Going Over the Falls and Chasing Waves, A Surfer’s Tale of Obsessive Wandering.
 Her passions start with surfing.
 Never slowing down, Amy also runs mountain trails, hikes, and seems to have a knack for finding hidden foodie gems when she travels.
 She lives in Poulsbo, Washington with her family.
-Amy is an expert regarding all things gluten free and was the inspiration behind many of Duke’s gluten free recipes.
+Amy is an expert regarding all things gluten-free and was the inspiration behind many of Duke’s Seafood gluten-free recipes.
 For the blog, she shares her insights into “growing up with Duke” and tells stories of her food and drink discoveries around the